 We have multiple meeting spaces which can accommodate specific needs.
 Contact a Guest Service Associate who can answer any questions you may have.

 Originally the summer home of Mrs. Alice Bemis Taylor, Ponderosa Lodge was built in 1928 by J.J.B.
 Benedict, a pioneer in the Rustic Style of architecture.
 The historic log lodge features soaring cathedral ceilings, striking wood-burning fireplaces, and original wrought-iron fixtures.
 Balconies overlook both sides of the main hall and are available for extra seating.
-Additional “bedrooms” and the large loft space now serve as break-out spaces for small gatherings.
+The front Meadow Room serves as break-out space for small gatherings.
 One of the two bathrooms is handicap accessible.
 Ponderosa can accommodate about 75 people.

 Our newest building, Inglis Hall is a multi-purpose facility that combines the rustic charm of historic La Foret with the increasing demand for modern amenities required for most conferences and events.
 The large, main room offers a wood-burning fireplace, a raised stage, professional lighting system, state of the art sound system, and two restrooms with multiple facilities; there is a catering kitchen for group and professional use off the main hall.
 A large porch runs almost the length of the back of the building and provides magnificent views of the surrounding forest.
 Inglis Hall has a capacity of 200 people.